Seafarers UK Mortgages: A Complete FREE Guide

-The only advantage is that lenders do look at borrowers’ other credit commitments as well.
+The only advantage is that lenders also look at borrowers' other credit commitments.
 So if you have a car loan or other substantial monthly loan payments, those could be assumed to be paid for by the additional untaxed portion of your salary, leaving your overall affordability calculation unchanged.

 2. Can I get a Buy to Let mortgage if I'm a first-time buyer?

-If you’re spending half the year out of the country it’s likely you might want to rent out your property, in which case you should be applying for a Buy to Let mortgage.
+If you're spending half the year out of the country, you might want to rent out your property, so you should be applying for a Buy to Let mortgage.

-Traditionally, banks and building societies have been very wary of lending to first-time buyers for rental properties, concerned that they’re getting a cheaper interest-only mortgage on the basis of projected rental income, but are then going to live in the property themselves.
+Traditionally, banks and building societies have been very wary of lending to first-time buyers for rental properties, concerned that they're getting a cheaper interest-only mortgage based on projected rental income but are then going to live in the property themselves.

-Obviously, that’s not the case with genuine seafarers who are working outside of the UK.
+That's not the case with genuine seafarers working outside the UK.

 So long as you have a contact address in the UK that is available to you as your accommodation whenever you return, selected lenders should be willing to give you a mortgage to buy a rental property.

 3. Can I only get a mortgage if I'm on a permanent contract?

-If you can show two years of employment history on your tax returns, and you have at least six months remaining on your current fixed-term contract, you can still get a mortgage.
+If you can show two years of employment history on your tax returns and at least six months remaining on your current fixed-term contract, you can still get a mortgage.

 You don't need to have payslips.

 You do need a mortgage broker

-Even the most experienced seafaring property owners will recommend that you use a good UK-based mortgage broker to find you the best finance arrangement on a UK property.
+Even the most experienced maritime property owners will recommend using an excellent UK-based mortgage broker to find you the best finance arrangement on a UK property.

 It's not just a case of looking, for example, for lenders who don't apply punitive charges on exchange rates.
 Their other lending costs may be more expensive, or their terms less suitable for your needs.